Radon mitigation in Minneapolis homes

 That’s why it’s important to test your house for radon if you suspect you may have elevated levels.

 The company specializes in radon mitigation near Minneapolis.
-It says 2 of 5 Minnesota homes have radon levels above the EPA’s threshold and the gas is even more prevalent in the Twin Cities, with 4 of every 10 homes at risk.
+It says 2 of 5 Minnesota houses have radon levels above the EPA’s threshold and the gas is even more prevalent in the Twin Cities, with 4 of every 10 houses at risk.

 Radon gas comes from rock and soil.
 So if you have elevated levels in your house, it’s likely coming up from the ground beneath your foundation.